NAFORadio/Autonomi_GUI/README.md

 I'm working on a better implementation of the vaults.

 Also, I'm trying to buffer files in memory on download from Autonomi so I can do something like, stream music or movies.
+This way, the files never hit the disk.
 I don't know if this technically possible but since I don't know how to program, I don't really care.
 It is Cursors problem to solve and mine to endure.

 ***